justinsgithub/Oh-My-LazyVim/README.md

 `git clone https://github.com/justinsgithub/oh-my-lazyvim ~/.config/nvim`

-## Warning
+## Usage

-This is just meant to be a 1 time template to clone, to get you up and started quickly.

-This project is brand new and new plugins will keep being added, but after you make your own adjustments and personalizations to it be careful merging with newer versions of this repo and risk overwriting your custom configs.
-To protect against messing up your config, the lua/user and lua/config dir is in the .gitignore

-However new versions can still be taken as inspiration and used as an example to add any plugins you might want to your own config (:
+The config files are structured to allow keeping up to date with new plugins and features in this repo while not messing up your own customizations / changes.

+To be safe try not to modify any files in the lua/oh-my-lazyvim directory.
+The files are organized to where you should be able to make any changes and customizations you want without touching any files in that directory.

 ## Contributing and Todos